Email Analytics: Visualize your team's email activity (Gmail & Outlook)

 Hi [name],

-Drop me a line—I’d love to have a chat with you about finding new leads, and making sure your existing customers stick with you for the long haul.
+Drop me a line.
+I’d love to chat about finding new leads and making sure your existing customers stick with you.

 Hope to hear from you soon!